Fair Hiring Guide

 2. When you evaluate someone’s performance, how do you handle areas in which the person is not performing adequately?

-5. Questions that ask candidates to recall their actual past behavior in a situation can be very effective, e.g.:
+4. Questions that ask candidates to recall their actual past behavior in a situation can be very effective:

 1. Think of a time you had to make a quick decision, and describe it for us.

 2. Tell us about a time when you disagreed with your supervisor.
-How did you approach him/her, and what was the result?
+How did you approach them, and what was the result?

 1. What have you done that required communicating with people whose first language was not English?
 What do you think is important to be aware of in communicating with non-native speakers?